gfngfn/game_tianjiupai/docs/ARCHITECTURE.md

         alt if the user is not in the room
           RoomServer -->> tianjiupai_rest1 : Exited(false)
         else
-          loop for each member other than the newcomer RoomServer ->> tianjiupai_websocket2 : Notify the member about the newcomer tianjiupai_websocket2 ->> User2 : Notify the member about the newcomer end
+          loop for each member other than the exiting user RoomServer ->> tianjiupai_websocket2 : Notify the member about the exit tianjiupai_websocket2 ->> User2 : Notify the member about the exit end
           RoomServer ->> PlazaServer : update
           loop for each user at the plaza